 The last option we would like to mention is a dependency claim.
 This type of claim highlights how impacted a person has been as a result of the loss of life.
 It provides compensation damages to claimants who were dependent on the deceased in various aspects of their life.
 The damages are calculated based on a number of elements including loss of income, loss of pension provision and loss of contribution to household activities.

 Get Advice from Experienced Solicitors

 If you feel you would be eligible for one of the above options or would like to know more about the help you can receive following a fatal accident, you can get in touch with a qualified law firm.
 We are an experienced team of solicitors who specialise in fatal accident claims.
-We can offer free advice no matter how small or large your query is.
+We can offer free advice no matter how small or large your query is and we can attend an inquest hearing on your behalf.
 Contact us today to find out more about the support that is available to you.

 Posted: August 9, 2019 at 2:42 pm